 Keep Learning on Track, But, Keep it Simple

-Teachers, students, and parents all around the world have been struggling to stay on track and stay focused during a pandemic.
-Look back through this post and browse through these straightforward elementary music activities and determine if any are right for your students and families.
+Teachers, students, and parents all around the world have been struggling to get back on track and stay focused during a pandemic.
+Look back through this post and browse through these straightforward elementary music activities and determine if any are right for your students.

 It is your job to simplify learning and help your students be productive.
 That’s what teachers do.
-We also bring joy, compassion, and grace into the classroom, no matter if you are teaching in a school building or learning at home.
+We also bring joy, compassion, and grace into the classroom, no matter what our teaching situations.

 Best wishes, friends!